EXHIBITION | Ongoing – March 20, 2021

 In 2016, the museum commissioned Trimpin, a ground-breaking composer and sculptor, to design and create a major new work for the WSU community.
 Ambiente432 debuted at the inauguration of the Jordan Schnitzer Museum of Art and has now entered the museum’s permanent collection.
-This January the work will be restaged in the gallery space it was originally designed for.
+In January 2020, the installation was re-staged in the gallery space it was originally designed for.

 Funding for this exhibition is provided by the Samuel H. and Patricia W. Smith Endowment, the Holland/Orton Endowment, and Members of the Jordan Schnitzer Museum of Art WSU.

 LOCATION | The Jordan Schnitzer Museum of Art WSU is located in the Crimson Cube (on Wilson Road across from Martin Stadium and the CUB) on the WSU Pullman campus.
 Check Covid-19 updates for our open hours.
 For more information please contact the museum at 509-335-1910.